Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 [the text above was copied from the British version of Terms of Service but the same condition can be found in the Czech version]<br><br>

-In the Czech Republic, the Right to Monetize agreement has been added to the Terms of Services on 1.06.2021.
-Only once I have noticed an ad on my channel [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew).
-I do no know what it means.
-Perhaps YouTube is not going to monetize my channel?<br><br>

 I have not noticed any ads on many YouTube channels.
 Usually these channels are owned by non-profit organizations.
 It seems to me that YouTube does not monetize these channels at the moment.
 But in the future, YouTube may start to display ads on all channels.
 As result, it may not be possible to use NC licensed content on YouTube.<br><br>

+I have seen only one ad on my channel [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew) so far.
+I am not sure if YouTube is monetizing my channel. <br><br>

 <div class="underline">My conclusion</div>
 As a YouTube channel owner, I would hesitate to upload any NC licensed Buddhist content on my channel.
-Presently I am not sure if YouTube is displaying ads on my channel. <br><br>
+At the moment, I am not sure if YouTube is monetizing my channel. <br><br>

 But as a Buddhist content creator, I would rather avoid working with NC licensed content because it may not be possible to use it on YouTube in the future.<br><br>